datasig-ac-uk/RoughPy/docs/source/index.rst

 `Source Repository <https://github.com/datasig-ac-uk/RoughPy>`_ |
 `Issue Tracker <https://github.com/datasig-ac-uk/RoughPy/issues>`_ |

-RoughPy is the new package for working with streamed data and all the algebra associated with it.
+RoughPy is a package for working with streaming data as rough paths, and working with algebraic objects such as free tensors, shuffle tensors, and elements of the free Lie algebra.

-It has C++ and Python interfaces for easy interaction.
+This library is currently in an alpha stage, and as such many features are still incomplete or not fully implemented.
+Please bear this in mind when looking at the source code.

 .. grid:: 2